anne75/holbertonschool-low_level_programming/0x0A-malloc_free/grid_questions.md

 It looks like linux is overbooks memory, giving away addresses and only checking if it is going to work as we try accessing the value.
 That meant all my `s = malloc(...); if (s == NULL)...` did not count.
 So I thought about solving that problem, and I found solution 1.
 However today solution 2 is working fine.
 So, what was wrong yesterday ?

+**Addendum**: Pushing further I decided to make another test creating a square grid starting at 0, going up to 5000.
+Result: if my test includes printing a value of the grid, the process gets killed at the 351th iteration.
+Otherwise, it gets killed at the 464th one.
+In any single case.
+So what do we use the `NULL` check for ?